aabutchy/FDA_CDRH_Search/README.md

 ## _For finding, scraping, and manipulating FDA cleared devices via device submission numbers._

-This repository is a broad programmatic manner to automatically pull FDA 510(k) and De Novo summaries from the FDA's database for easily parsing/manipulating the data therein.
+This repository is an assembly of tools to automatically pull FDA 510(k), De Novo, and PMA summaries from the FDA's website for easier parsing and manipulating the data therein.

-In this repository, there are classes for easy scraping FDA 510ks and De Novo devices based only on a Submission Number (eg "K000000" or "DEN000000").
+In this repository, there are classes for easy scraping FDA 510ks, De Novo, and PMA devices based only on a Submission Number (eg "K000000", "DEN000000", or "P000000").
 In addition, there are helful functions for downloading the full list of FDA 510(k) devices as databased by the FDA and updated on a monthly basis.
 Combined, these two options allow a user to conduct rudimentary FDA predicate device searches in a near-automatic fashion.
 Below, I walk through a small tutorial on how to employ this repo to conduct pointed predicate-device searches.

 ## FDA Database Resources